Grand Hotel d'Angkor: 1967 Civil War and 1975 Khmer Rouge Era

 Koy Savauu, pastry baker of the Grand Hotel recounted the precise moment the 'dark years' began in 1975.
 "The hotel had fallen into a state of decided despair.
 The hotel had not a single guest the day Pol Pot's Khmer Rouge guerillas marched into town."
 The entire hotel staff, and the city's inhabitants, were given five days to leave Siem Reap.
 "The rebel army was largely made up of primitive teenagers from the countryside who had never seen a dining room, much less an elevator such as the Grand had.
 They gawked.
 They used the bedroom furniture for firewood and drank a can of varnish they found in the basement, believing it to be wine.
 They staggered out the front door, and within an hour, a dozen of the boy soldiers lay dead on the lawn."

 During the 1975-1979 regime of Pol Pot, residents of Siem Reap province were forcibly moved northwards to areas near the Thai border or south toward the province of Kompong Thom.
-Families were intentionally separated, and most city-dwellers were forced into rural labor camps.
+Families were intentionally separated, and most city-dwellers were forced into brutal labor camps.
 It is reported that bombs damaged l’Auberge des Temples (l'Hôtel des Ruines) that had stood in front of Angkor Wat since 1909.
 The nearby Angkor Hotel that Air France had recently completed suffered the same fate.
 It was never to open.
 Hotels, international tourism, the very concept of leisure became meaningless terms.
 The Grand Hotel d’Angkor was deserted except for Pol Pot's cadres who took up residence in the hotel that had now been stripped of its furnishings.
 During the 1980s, following the defeat of Khmer Rouge in 1979, the hotel remained occupied, but this time for Vietnamese forces.
 The Grand Hotel d'Angkor was plunging into darkness.